OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 ### Typical prompts

-Claire-7B-0.1 was trained on diarized conversations, normalized in several formats.
+Claire-7B-0.1 was trained on diarized French conversations, normalized in several formats.
 The possible formats for expected prompts are the following.

 A monologue can be specified as a single line prompt (though keep in mind that Claire might still return a dialogue because of its training):